texone/monocle/README.md

 ```
 #### timing for move animations

-Move animations have a move time value and a break time value the move time defines how long an animation moves the eyes the break time defines how long the eye is resting.
+Move animations have a move time value and a break time value the move time defines how long an animation moves the eye, the break time defines how long the eye is resting.
 With the min and max cycle value you can define how many movements the animation is playing until it is finished.
 So if you want the random move animation to move for 5 seconds and than rest for 5 seconds you would use the following setup.
 As you can see the animation does between 3 and 6 cycles meaning it moves to 3 to 6 random positions.
 ```
 theAnimationManager->randomMove.minCycles = 3;
 theAnimationManager->randomMove.maxCycles = 6;